ezrarush/pong/README.md

 Download this repository and place it in C:\home\quicklisp\local-projects\.

-Shader paths are hard coded to this home folder (e.g. c:/home/quicklisp/local-projects/pong/shaders/shader.vertexshadr).
+Shader paths are hard coded to this home folder (e.g. c:\home\quicklisp\local-projects\pong\shaders\shader.vertexshader).

 SBCL does not have a safe way to interrupt a thread and cl-sdl2 must run on the main thread.
 Here is the work around found at https://github.com/lispgames/cl-sdl2/issues/23

 ###Server

-Run the following from the SBCL shell and not as an inferior-lisp in emacs.
+Run the following from the SBCL shell.

 ```lisp
 (ql:quickload "pong")